Snowflake-Labs/Excelerator/README.md

 #### "Advanced Options" section
 This section allows more options:
-1 - Create a new table - This will create a new table with the columns specified in the first row.
+* Create a new table - This will create a new table with the columns specified in the first row.
-2 - Recreate and existing table - This will drop the table and recreate the table with the columns specified in the first row.
+* Recreate and existing table - This will drop the table and recreate the table with the columns specified in the first row.

-### Auto-generate Data Types
+### Specifying Data Types
-When creating a new table, recreating a table or adding new columns to an existing table, you have the option to define the data types manually or let Snowflake determine the data type based on the data in the columns.
-To use this feature, click the "Auto-generate data types" checkbox.
-In order to use the Auto-generate feature, the Snowflake Excel stored procedures must be installed in the database & schema that was entered in the connection dialog.
-The data type can be manually specified by clicking the "Define Data Types" button in the ribbon.
+For any new columns, the data type needs to be manually specified by clicking the "Define Data Types" button in the ribbon.
 A new row will be created in the first line of the spreadsheet containing a drop down of the Snowflake supported data types.
 Choose the appropriate data types for each column.

 ![](images/image9.jpg)